trinaryouroboros/ship-computer/README.md

 - Will require Zabaware's TTS program to be open, in order to perform this.

-- Can probably just make use CLIP.EXE to response text into the clipboard, the TTS reads back instantly: C:\> echo "TEST" | CLIP
+- Can probably just make use CLIP.EXE to put response text into the clipboard, the TTS reads back instantly: C:\> echo "TEST" | CLIP